Chapter 1: The Dream and the Promotion

 Link gave a nervous laugh, rubbing the spot Line had struck.
 "Oh," he answered.
 "Right, I forgot."

 "Come on," Line told him, slapping his shoulder.
 They started walking as he continued, "You know every captain has to be recognized by the royal family before they begin commanding an airship for the realm."

 Link, as they stepped into the hallway outside, flashed a surprised look.
 "You mean we really have to see the royal family before we pilot a ship?"

 "Not everything the other airmen tell you is a fib, Link," Line responded.
 "Of course you have to meet the royal family.
-And with the king and queen off in Termina for the rest of the year, you know what that means, right?"
+And with the king and queen off dealing with those Termina quacks, you know what that means, right?"
 Along with the change in his tone, Line's eyebrows twitched suggestively.

 Link's neck recoiled.
 "Doesn't that mean I can't be recognized?"

 Line smacked the back of his head again, this time eliciting a complaint from him.
 "Geez, how thick can you be, Link?